Secure your devices

 For My ING Pro users, it is also recommended to configure a double authentication in order to validate transactions with different users.

 - Never share your login information

-Your My ING login information (User ID, password and OTP obtained via the Luxtrust token) are personal and confidential.
+Your My ING login information (User ID, password and OTP obtained via the Luxtrust Token or mobile app) are personal and confidential.
 They should never be revealed or shared.
 ING will never ask you for your My ING credentials by email or telephone.

 - Do not save your login information in a web browser

 Web browsers allow you to save certain items of data entered when filling in forms.
 You are recommended not to save your login information in this way.

 Secure your use

 - Check the web address in the browser address bar

 If you access My ING from a web browser, always enter the https://my.ing.lu URL yourself and never access it via a link.

 We have explained to you what phishing is – now we need to help you make sure you never fall into the trap!